 186 or187 visa holders must work for sponsor for at least 2 years with a market salary package identified by market testing.

-Permanent visa for business owner or investor
+Permanent visas for business owners or investors

 Business people might start their own business, manage a new or existing business, or invest in Australia through the following “business migrant visa”: